 Lake Owen in the Medicine Bow Mountains, which is actually a reservoir now and part of the City of Cheyenne’s water supply system, is probably named for him.
 More well-known is “Mount Owen,” the second highest of the Teton Range, named in recognition of his climb to the top of the Grand Teton on August 11, 1894.
 Owen had first seen the Tetons after a bicycle trip through Yellowstone in 1883 and resolved then to climb Grand Teton peak.

 There is some controversy about whether he was the first to climb the Grand Teton.
 In point of fact, another member of the team he organized, Rev. Franklin Spalding, was the first on the summit.
 “First” is a relative term in mountaineering, owing to possible unrecorded ascents of Native Americans before Europeans.
 Also, Nathaniel Lankford and James Stevenson, members of the 1872 Hayden Geological Survey, did climb the Grand Teton; the controversy is whether they actually got to the top or not.

 Billy Owen died in 1947 in Tucson, AZ.
-A manuscript copy of his 1930s autobiography and Downey family papers (his sister Eva married Steven W. Downey) are archived at the Laramie Plains Museum.
+A manuscript copy of his 1930s autobiography and Downey family papers (his sister Eva married Stephen W. Downey) are archived at the Laramie Plains Museum.